ddcap/halvade/docs/source/contents/hadoop.rst

 	  <value>1800000</value>
 	</property>

-Yarn, the scheduler, needs to know how many cores and how much memory is available on the nodes, this is set in *yarn-site.xml*.
+The Yarn scheduler needs to know how many cores and how much memory is available on the nodes, this is set in ``yarn-site.xml``.
 This is very important for the number of tasks that will be started on the cluster.
-In this example nodes with 128 GBytes of memory and 24 cores is used.
-Because many tools benefit from the hyperthreading capabilities of a cpu, the vcores is set to 48 in the case hyperthreading is available:
+In this example, nodes with 128 GBytes of memory and 24 cores are used.
+Because some of the tools used benefit from the hyperthreading capabilities of a CPU, the vcores is set to 48 if hyperthreading is available:

 .. code-block:: xml
 	:linenos: